tutek1/DTLabs/08_UI/lab08.md

 3. **Set** the `Anchor Preset` of the `HPBar` to `Center`

 #### Alignment of `CollectibleVBox`
 Ok, now it looks much better.
-One small tweak I would like to implement is that the `CollectibleCounter` should be positioned at the very bottom of the screen.
+One minor tweak I would like to implement is that the `CollectibleCounter` should be positioned at the very bottom of the screen.

 1. **Set** the `Alignment` property of `CollectibleVBox` node to `End`